Signs of Being Under Federal Investigation

 How to tell if you are under investigation but not charged?
 Am I under federal investigation?
 What do you do next?

 The obvious answer is to get hold of your attorney.
-However, knowing ahead of time that you are under investigation is a critical factor.
-Is someone at work now talking to you that doesn’t normally talk to you?
+However, knowing ahead of time that you are under federal investigation is a critical factor.
+Is someone at work now talking to you who doesn’t normally talk to you?
 Has your boss called you in the office and somehow asks you a number of unusual questions?
 These are all signs of potentially being investigated.
 Learn about the Consequences of Procurement Fraud Schemes & Avoiding Criminal Liability.

 Do You Have to Speak to Law Enforcement Agents if They Approach You?